Schuture/Meta-USCL/README.md

 # Meta-USCL
-The repository for Meta UltraSound Contrastive Learning (USCL)
+The repository for Meta UltraSound Contrastive Learning (USCL), implemented with PyTorch.